TaroEld/mod_stronghold/README.md

 This page gives you an overview of your base.
 The top shows the current name of your base.
 Change the text and press enter to change the name.
 In the top right corner, you'll see what has been gained since you last entered your base.
 (More on that in the [locations](#locations) page.)
-In the middle, you can find any current events.
+In the middle, you can find any current events, should there be any.
 On the bottom, you can find some settings that apply to this base.

 ### Visuals